appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 TODO: Maybe add the monitor domain.

-Upon completing the deployment of the Appcircle server, you will need to create DNS records based on the ingress objects defined in Kubernetes.
+**Upon completing the deployment** of the Appcircle server, you will need to create DNS records based on the ingress objects defined in Kubernetes.
 This should be done through your DNS service provider to ensure proper routing and accessibility.

 ### SSL Certificate

 Modern technologies and best practices require secure communication to protect data from potential threats and ensure user privacy.
-Therefore, deploying the Appcircle server with an SSL/TLS certificate is essential.
+Therefore, deploying the Appcircle server with an SSL certificate is essential.

 Ensure the **one certificate** covers **the all subdomains** in the [domain name](#domain-name) section.